More

 The human element remains a critical factor that often distinguishes successful data and device security strategies from those that fall short.
 Employees will always remain the mainstay for the successful implementation of such strategies, irrespective of the tech prowess of any organization.
 Thus, recognizing the inherent challenges posed by human behavior is the first step toward crafting a data security policy.
 It can thereby mitigate external and internal threats and address internal vulnerabilities.

 In modern workplaces, the intersection of personal and professional lives is more fluid than ever.
 Employees inadvertently become conduits for potential security breaches.
+Essential data removal tools can help mitigate these risks.
 Whether through the use of personal devices for work purposes or the sharing of sensitive information across channels, the interplay between human behavior and data security demands an EQ-based approach.

 B. Identifying Behavioral Patterns